 There are states that (partly or entirely) offer free testing at certain time frames, and in practically all states, free GED preparatory courses are available.

 In Nebraska and Alaska, students who enroll in Adult Education classes can get their GED for FREE as well!
-Students that meet the requirements set by the Alaska or Nebraska Departments of Education can take the exam for free.
+Students who meet the requirements set by the Alaska or Nebraska Departments of Education can take the exam for free.
 The states will pay for all four GED subtests, a $144 value.
 GED prep classes are usually free as well.

 Additionally, New Mexico and Texas have recently introduced voucher programs to allow qualifying test-takers to sit for their states’ High School Equivalency exams for FREE, and Massachusetts has also joined the states that offer free GED and HiSET testing, just like Illinois!
 And Missouri has also introduced a new option for earning a GED for free.